 - 1. Uniforms (SCRUBS) - a.
-First year students will wear clean, pressed, well-fitting and appropriate length White scrub pants (no shorts, crops, or Capri pants) and a red (Cherokee brand Red) uniform top. - b.
-Second year students will wear a combination of white and Hunter green clean, pressed, well-fitting and appropriate length scrubs.
-White scrub pants and Hunter green top or vice versa.
-(No shorts, crops, or Capri pants) Second year is defined as the Summer Session and 3[TM] Semester of the program. - c.
-Program Interns will wear a combination of clean, pressed, well fitting, appropriate length white and black scrubs.
+First year students will wear clean, pressed, well-fitting and appropriate length Black scrub pants (no shorts, crops, or Capri pants) and a red (Cherokee brand Red) scrub top. - b.
+Second year students will wear Black scrub pants and Hunter green (Cherokee brand Hunter Green) scrub top.
+(No shorts, crops, or capri pants) Second year is defined as the Summer Session and 3rd Semester of the program. - c.
+Program Interns will clean, pressed, well fitting, appropriate length white and black scrubs.
 White top and Black pants (no shorts, crops, or Capri pants) - d.
 Students may wear a white t-shirt or white turtleneck shirt under their uniform top for warmth.
 A short white lab coat may be worn.
 NO sweaters, "hoodies" or other sweatshirts will be permitted. - e.
 Appropriate undergarments are always to be worn and should not be visible through the student's uniform. - f.
 Students are to wear school uniform to clinic site and change into affiliate hospital scrubs only during their OR rotation. - g.
 Hospital scrubs are to be worn only when assigned to the operating room, Interventional rotation, or if clothing becomes soiled or damaged during the clinical rotation. - h.
 At NO time is it acceptable for hospital-issued scrubs to be in the student's possession outside of the hospital. - 2.
-Shoes

-Clean, dress, athletic or uniform white shoes (minimal color with program director or coordinator of clinical education approval) for 1st and 2nd year students.
-Interns may wear an appropriate clean, dress, athletic or uniform shoe of any color.
-No high heeled or open toe shoes, including clogs with holes.

-- 3. Jewelry - a.
+Shoes - a.
+Clean, dress, athletic or uniform shoes with minimal colors and patterns (program director or coordinator of clinical education have final say regarding appropriateness).
+No high heeled or open toe shoes, including clogs with holes or Crocs of any kind. - 3.
+Jewelry - a.
 Ear piercings will be limited to 2 piercings per ear during clinical shifts.
 Hoops or earrings that dangle are not acceptable and could pose a safety risk for patients and students. - b.
 Necklaces and bracelets are prohibited during clinic as they pose a safety and or infection control issue.
 A watch may be worn (No smartwatches with cameras may be worn). - c.
 No body piercings will be displayed, including tongue, nose, eyebrow or lip rings. - d.
 Rings will be limited to one ring per hand.
 Rings could pose a possible patient safety concern. - e.
-Nail polish and artificial nails will not be tolerated.
-Nails should be kept clean and at a reasonable length (1⁄4 inch). - 4.
+Nails should be kept clean and at a reasonable length (1⁄4 inch).
+Nail polish, if worn, should be maintained to have no chips and must be one uniform color.
+Artificial nails will not be tolerated, they pose an infection control hazard. - 4.
 Hair - a.
 Long hair will be tied back and worn above the collar during clinical shifts.
 All hairstyles must be styled in a conservative manner and meet the Program Director's opinion of a professional image. - b.
-Facial hair should be neat, clean and well groomed, not of extreme length and should not interfere with the performance of clinical education assignments.

-- 5. Tattoos - All tattoos must be concealed in accordance with clinical site policies and guidelines. - Fragrances and Perfumes Personal hygiene practices are sufficient to ensure cleanliness and the absence of noticeable body odor.
-Fragrances and perfumes must be avoided as they may pose a health hazard to patients and other personnel. - 7.
-NO GUM CHEWING IS ALLOWED at any clinical affiliate. - 8.
+Facial hair should be neat, clean and well groomed, not of extreme length and should not interfere with the performance of clinical education assignments. - 5.
+Tattoos - a.
+All tattoos must be concealed in accordance with clinical site policies and guidelines. - 6.
+Fragrances and Perfumes. - a.
+Personal hygiene practices are sufficient to ensure cleanliness and the absence of noticeable body odor. - b.
+Fragrances and perfumes must be avoided as they may pose a health hazard to patients and other personnel.

+- 7. NO GUM CHEWING IS ALLOWED at any clinical affiliate. - 8.
 Identification Badges College ID as well as Clinical Affiliate ID badges must always be worn while at a clinical Affiliate (including in the classroom) - 9.
-Miscellaneous

-Radiation badges must always be worn while at a clinical affiliate and during many program classes.
+Miscellaneous - Radiation badges must always be worn while at a clinical affiliate and during many program classes.
 Students must carry their clinical log sheets, program forms, body part markers, and ink pen to all clinic rotations.